-Provisions on Russian Sovereign Debt: The Sherman Amendment would prohibit U.S. banks from purchasing ruble-denominated bonds, which would limit the ability of U.S. banks to serve their U.S. corporate clients operating in Russia.
-Basic operations relating to payroll and vendor payments would become impossible.
-While intended to impose constraints on the

-Russian government, the legislation would have insignificant effect on its ability to secure funds in global markets - given the Russian government's strong foreign exchange and gold reserves - while severely harming U.S. companies' operations in Russia and benefitting their competitors based elsewhere.
+Provisions on Russian Sovereign Debt: The Sherman Amendment would prohibit U.S. persons from purchasing Russian sovereign debt, including ruble-denominated bonds, which would limit the ability of U.S. banks to serve their U.S. corporate clients operating in Russia.
+Basic business operations in Russia by U.S. persons who must transact in Russian currency would be seriously affected.
+While intended to impose constraints on the Russian government, the legislation would have insignificant effect on its ability to secure funds in global markets - given the Russian government's strong foreign exchange and gold reserves -while severely harming U.S. companies' operations in Russia and benefitting their competitors based elsewhere.